evanrinehart/braided-monoidal-combinators/README.md

 Compose two diagrams that have compatible ports

 ### `(<>) :: D r i j -> D r i' j' -> D r (i :+: i') (j :+: j')`
 Concat two diagrams.
-The resulting interfaces will be concatenated.
+The resulting interface is the concatenation.

 ### `empty :: D r [] []`
 The empty diagram has no ports and so does nothing.
 It's the identity for